Pressure Washer Nozzle Size Calculator

 - GPM

-- Gallons per minute, the pump water-flow rate used in the nozzle-size formula.
+- Gallons per minute, the US flow unit used by the nozzle-size formula.

 - PSI

-- Pounds per square inch, the working pressure target or predicted pressure.
+- Pounds per square inch, the pressure unit used for target and predicted pressure.

 - Orifice